loginom/loginom-help-en-omegat/data/integration/import/database.md

 There are the following parameters in the wizard:

 * **Connection** enables to display a string of connection to data source.
 It cannot be edited.
 * **List *Tables/Views***.
 The data source tables and views available for import are selected from the list.
-To display the list, connection must be activated by means of the *Activate* button.
+To display the list, connection must be activated by means of *Activate* button.
 * ![ ](../../images/extjs-theme/splitter/mini-left.svg) / ![ ](../../images/extjs-theme/splitter/mini-right.svg) — hides/shows the *Tables/Views* list.
 * **Area of selection of variant of data retrieval from DB** contains two tabs:
    * **Table/View** enables to retrieve set fields of the DB object.
 For this purpose, it is required to select fields of the DB object in the *Table/View* list that was selected in the *Tables/Views* list.